Bleep censor: History and usages

+Bleeping is mostly used in unscripted broadcasts, such as documentaries, radio features, and panel games.
+In scripted shows, inappropriate dialogue can be avoided, or corrected in a retake.

-Other uses of bleeping may include reality television, infomercials, game shows, and daytime/late night talk shows, where the bleep conceals personally identifying information such as ages, surnames, addresses/hometowns, phone numbers, and attempts to advertise a personal business without advanced or appropriate notice, in order to maintain the subject's privacy (as seen for subjects arrested in episodes of Traffic Cops or COPS).
+Bleeps may be used to conceal personally-identifying information such as ages, surnames, addresses, phone numbers, and attempts to advertise a personal business without advanced or appropriate notice.
+This can be seen for subjects arrested in documentary series such as Traffic Cops or COPS.

-When films are edited for daytime/nighttime TV, broadcasters may prefer not to bleep swearing, but cut out the segment containing it, replace the speech with different words, or cover it with silence or a sound effect.

-Bleeping is commonly used in English-language, Russian-language and Japanese-language broadcasting, and also in ex-Eastern Bloc countries like Poland, Hungary, Romania, Baltic states, most post-Soviet states, but is sometimes and rarely used in some other languages (such as Arabic, Chinese, Danish, Dutch, Icelandic, Filipino, Finnish, French, German, Greek, Italian, Korean, Norwegian, Hebrew, Portuguese, Spanish, Swedish, Polish, Thai, Turkish and Ukrainian), displaying the varying attitudes between countries; some are more liberal towards swearing, less inclined to use strong profanities in front of a camera in the first place, or unwilling to censor.
-For example, in Norway, Sweden, Germany, Denmark and the Netherlands, the bleep censor is not used for censoring out swear words on the television and radio broadcasting as people from these countries people swear more freely than people from English-speaking countries.
+Bleeping is commonly used in English-language, Russian-language and Japanese-language broadcasting, and also in ex-Eastern Bloc countries like Poland, Hungary, Romania, Baltic states, most post-Soviet states.
+Some countries take a more liberal attitude towards swearing, while others are less inclined to use strong profanities in front of a camera in the first place.
+For example, in Norway, Sweden, Germany, Denmark and the Netherlands, a bleep censor is not used as people from these countries swear more freely than those in English-speaking countries.
 Instead, the bleep censor on the television in these countries is mostly used for censoring out any sensitive information, rather than censoring out profanity, as was the case in the Dutch investigative television program Peter R. de Vries: Crime Reporter, which aired from 1995 to 2012.

-On live TV airings, live TV broadcastings prefer to mute the sound to censor profanity rather than bleep over it.
-This was already the case on March 27, 2022, when American television broadcaster ABC muted the sound during a live broadcast of the Oscars after Will Smith slapped Chris Rock and shouted, "Keep my wife's name out your fucking mouth!", to which Rock responded, "Will Smith just smacked the shit out of me!".
-Nevertheless, the complete verbal exchange between Smith and Rock was broadcast uncensored in other countries like Japan, China, Australia, and Argentina.
+On live television airings, broadcasters prefer to mute the audio to censor profanity instead of bleeping over it.
+This was already the case on March 27, 2022, when the United States broadcaster ABC muted the audio during a live broadcast of the Oscars after Will Smith slapped Chris Rock to which Rock responded, "Will Smith just smacked the shit out of me!", and Smith shouted, "Keep my wife's name out your fucking mouth!".
+Nevertheless, the complete verbal exchange between Rock and Smith was broadcast uncensored which became viral in social media and in other countries like the United Kingdom, Japan, China, Australia, and Argentina.

-Bleeping frequently occurs in videos on the Internet.
-YouTube videos often have profanity bleeped or muted out as YouTube policy specifies that videos including profanities may be "demonetized" or stripped of ads.
+Bleeping also frequently occurs in many videos on the Internet.
+YouTube videos often have profanity being bleeped, muted, or with a sound effect that is used as YouTube policy that specifies that videos containing profanities without bleeps, mutes, or sound effects may be "demonetized" or stripped of ads.
 Beginning in 2019, the bleep censor began to be more often used for censoring out words related to sensitive and contentious topics to evade algorithmic censorship online, especially on Meta and TikTok platforms.

+Bleeping in the final cut of a film is rare, although television broadcasters may use a bleep censor to comply with local broadcast laws, such as the watershed.